-The M.Litt. in Theology, Imagination and the Arts is ITIA’s flagship programme.
+The M.Litt. in Theology and the Arts is ITIA’s flagship programme.
 A one-year residential Masters course, it is designed to provide a broad introduction to postgraduate work in the field of theology and the arts.
 The course can be taken both a self-contained programme of study and as grounding for those intending to pursue doctoral research in this field.

->> Find out more and apply at the university’s postgraduate admissions pages.
+- Find out more and apply at the university’s postgraduate admissions pages.

-The programme director is Dr Judith Wolfe.
+The programme director is Dr Gavin Hopps.

-The first module, Theological Engagements with the Arts (Dr Gavin Hopps), introduces students to a range of theoretical approaches to the relationship between Christian theology and the arts.
+- Theological Engagements with the Arts (Dr Gavin Hopps), introduces students to a range of theoretical approaches to the relationship between Christian theology and the arts.

-A third module, Religious Experience and Aesthetic Forms (Dr George Corbett), seeks to understand how historical context through the ages has shaped different ways of facilitating human experience of God, and explores the aesthetic theories undergirding approaches that have come to prominence at different times and places.
+- Religious Experience and Aesthetic Forms (Dr George Corbett), seeks to understand how historical context through the ages has shaped different ways of facilitating human experience of God, and explores the aesthetic theories undergirding approaches that have come to prominence at different times and places.

 Students attend ITIA’s weekly research seminar, and may, if they wish, receive language instruction and attend other lectures, seminars and reading groups as appropriate.